san601/Cryptography-Bible/Cryptography_note.md

 H = [(old + new) & 0xffffffff for old, new in zip(H, [a, b, c, d, e, f, g, h_var])]
 ```

+SHA-256 and SHA-224 use 64 rounds, while SHA-512 and SHA-384 use 80 rounds.
+Each round involves bitwise operations, additions, and rotations, using 32-bit words in SHA-256 and 64-bit words in SHA-512.

 For more information, please refer to the actual implementation of SHA-2.

 The security parameters of SHA-2 are primarily determined by the length of the hash output, with options including 224, 256, 384, and 512 bits.
 These different output lengths offer varying levels of security, with longer outputs generally providing stronger resistance against attacks.